elzix/Express-Checkout-for-Traveler-Theme/README.md

 ## Getting started
 1. Download the zip.
 2. Upload the traveler-mula folder to your /wp-content/plugins/ directory or alternatively upload the traveler-mula.zip file via the plugin page of WordPress by clicking ‘Add New’ and selecting the zip from your computer.
-3. Install and activate the Gutenberg WordPress plugin (if pre WordPress 5.0).
+3. Install and activate the Traveler Mula WordPress plugin.
 4. Activate the Traveler Mula WordPress plugin through the ‘Plugins’ menu in WordPress.

 ## Setting up